bouwe77/bouwe77.github.io/content/blog/_when-green-tests-lie/when-green-tests-lie.md

 })
 ```

 This looks nice, is short and easy to maintain.
-If you add a new admin page, the test automatically includes it.
+If we add a new admin page, the test automatically includes it.
 But that is also the problem.
 The test now uses the implementation to determine the requirement.

 We prioritized the convenience of "don't repeat yourself" over the actual purpose of the test: catching mistakes in the implementation.

-When a requirement changes, you should update the test first.
+When a requirement changes, we should update the test first.
 This forces a deliberate acknowledgement of the new rule before any code changes.
 Treating the test as the leading authority ensures the implementation follows the requirement, rather than the other way around.

 ### Requirements in the wrong place